section-engineering-education/engineering-education/content/articles/uncovering-wifi-passwords-from-windows/index.md

 > *This is how the display of your pc's screen will be like*

-**Step 2:** To see a list of network names that we connect to, type `netsh wlan show profile` in the command prompt and then _run then command_.
-Make a note of the full name of the Wi-Fi network for which you're looking for the password.
+**Step 2:** You will need to type `netsh wlan show profile` in the command prompt console and then _run then command_.
+A list of names of all saved Wi-Fi networks that were ever connected to your Windows device in the past will be displayed in your output.

 ![netsh wlan show profile](/engineering-education/uncovering-WiFi-passwords-from-windows/profile.png)

 > *screenshot of Step 2*

-**Step 3:** Type `netsh wlan show profile name="Network name" key=clear`, substituting ‘Network name’ for the WiFi network name you just made a note of in the previous step.
+**Step 3:** you'll need to type `netsh wlan show profile name="Network name" key=clear`, substituting ‘Network name’ for the WiFi network that you want to get it's password.
 For example, if my WiFi network name is "ZeleFa" I'll type "netsh wlan show profile name "ZeleFa" key=clear" then Press Enter.

 ![key=clear](/engineering-education/uncovering-WiFi-passwords-from-windows/keyclear.png)

 > *As you can see from the above photo the password is visible.*

-check on __"Security Settings"__ in the output, the field labeled "***Key content***" displays the WiFi password of the network.
+The Wi-Fi password will be displayed on a field labelled "***Key Content***" on the "___Security Settings___"

 With the above procedures you'll be able to acquire the WiFi passwords thanks to the simple CMD commands.